Private equity in India: market and regulatory overview

-Before 2012, domestic VCFs were registered as domestic VCFs under the VCF Regulations.
+Before 2012, domestic PE funds were registered as domestic VCFs under the VCF Regulations.

-Domestic PE funds and VCFs are investment funds regulated by SEBI under the AIF Regulations.
+Domestic PE funds are investment funds regulated by SEBI under the AIF Regulations.

 Offshore PE funds are treated as non-resident investors for the purpose of investing in Indian companies.

-If an offshore investor/PE fund/VCF is registered as a Foreign Venture Capital Investor (FVCI) under the SEBI (Foreign Venture Capital Investors) Regulations 2000 (FVCI Regulations), it is entitled to invest under the FVCI route under the existing foreign exchange laws.
+If an offshore PE fund is registered as a Foreign Venture Capital Investor (FVCI) under the SEBI (Foreign Venture Capital Investors) Regulations 2000 (FVCI Regulations), it is entitled to invest under the FVCI route under the existing foreign exchange laws.
 Consequently, investments by a SEBI registered FVCI are entitled to certain benefits, such as non-application of the pricing guidelines to such investments.